Lav15/lavjain.github.io/portfolio/finance.md

     * Automated the tracking of loan details and daily capital evolution, ensuring real-time visibility into outstanding obligations.
     * Engineered a cross-functional data integration, linking CRM sales pipeline data directly into the Treasury suite to demonstrate revenue-generating capacity.
     * Partnered with the Treasury team to validate the model's output, ensuring complex calculations for interest and principal amortization were 100% accurate.
-* **Outcome:** Delivered a single, automated source of truth for corporate liabilities.
+* **Result:** Delivered a single, automated source of truth for corporate liabilities.
 The integration of CRM data provided banking partners with data-backed evidence of revenue-generating capacity, significantly strengthening banking relationships and improving overall debt management posture.

 ### 4.Global Profit & Loss (P&L) Reporting | Heavy Lifting
 * **Context:** The organization struggled with fragmented financial reporting, with General Ledger (GL) data siloed across legacy Microsoft Dynamics NAV 2.6 and SAP environments, preventing a consolidated view of organizational profitability.